-Why do the Quasar module network connections need to loop back to the distribution board?
+Why do the Quasar module network connections loop back to the distribution board?

 This article applies to the Quasar Console (surface) and the internal network wiring.

-Some people have notices that in the Quasar console, each module is wired together but then the last module is looped back to the second port on the distribution board.
+Some people have noticed that each module is wired together in the Quasar console, but then the last module is looped back to the second port on the distribution board.
 Why?
 And, is this required?

 Required?
-No. However, this is the recommended configuration and how any factory configured units will be built.
+No. However, this is the recommended configuration and how we will build any factory configured units.

 There are two reasons why the last module in any Quasar Console frame it wired back to the distribution board.

-First (and primary) this is for redundancy reasons.
-It allows for the second port to be looped to a second network switch.
+First (and most important), this is for redundancy reasons.
+It allows the second port to be looped to a second network switch.

-The second reason for looping the last module back is that it allows for a convenient place to hook up a laptop or other computer for configuration purposes, however, this port is NOT designed to handle any AoIP traffic, but only TCP control packets, and therefore it should never be connected to xNodes or IP-Driver enabled computers.
-This should be used only for modules (like a split Quasar frame) or a configuration PC.
+The second reason for looping the last module back is that it allows for a convenient place to hook up a laptop or other computer for configuration purposes.
+This port is NOT designed to handle any AoIP traffic, but only TCP control packets, and therefore it should never be connected to xNodes, or IP-Driver enabled computers.
+You should use this only for modules (like a split Quasar frame) or a configuration PC.